mr-bt/manager.README/README.md

 #### The Significance of Language

-Note: I am not a native English speaker, and I continuously work to improve my language skills.
+Note: I am not a native English speaker and continuously work to improve my language skills.

 Effective communication avoids vagueness, verbosity, and ambiguity.
 These issues can lead to misunderstandings, erode trust, cause inefficiencies, and foster resentment.
 We must actively combat these tendencies.

-Use language that is universally understood, steer clear of acronyms, and eliminate [weasel words](https://en.wikipedia.org/wiki/Weasel_word).
+Use universally understood language, steer clear of acronyms, and eliminate [weasel words](https://en.wikipedia.org/wiki/Weasel_word).
 Prioritise brevity and specificity.

-Examples of words to avoid include "may," "might," "could," "can," "can be," "virtually," "up to," "as much as," "help," "like," "believe," "possibly," "endeavors," "aims to," "try," "some," "many," "most," "almost all," "often," "I think," "I reckon," "probably," and similar qualifiers that leave room for interpretation.
+Examples of words to avoid include "may," "might," "could," "can," "can be," "virtually," "up to," "as much as," "help," "like," "believe," "possibly," "endeavours," "aims to," "try," "some," "many," "most," "almost all," "often," "I think," "I reckon," "probably," and similar qualifiers that leave room for interpretation.

-NOTE: These examples do not apply to this document, as it serves as a reference for our collaborative efforts.

 ### Leadership

-Leadership is a wide and deep subject that is key for the long-term success of the company.
+Leadership is a vast and deep subject that is key to the company's long-term success.
 I'm a big fan of [Amazon's 14 leadership principles](https://www.amazon.jobs/en/principles).
-Therefore you'll see me using them often within our context.
+Therefore, you'll see me using them often within our context.
 Please get familiar with them and reach out if you'd like to discuss it further.

 Lead by example, and show, don't tell.

 #### Everyone is a leader, and leadership comes from everywhere

 I expect different team members to step into leadership roles, contribute, and step back once the need for their specific skills has passed.
 We must pull out leaders from everywhere.
-It's vital to scale the org; give opportunities for people to grow and develop; use the best people for the job; etc.
+It's vital to scale the org, give opportunities for people to grow and develop, use the best people for the job, etc.

 I expect you to pull out leaders from everywhere consistently.